The Fatal Love-Spot

 the two of us would get on very well.'

-But Diarmait leapt and grabbed his club and hit it
+But Diarmait grabbed the giant's club and hit it

 upon its owner's head; the giant roared.